-- A10.15 We consider that "conditions or procedures for contract termination" should be interpreted broadly.
+- A6.17 We consider that "conditions or procedures for contract termination" should be interpreted broadly.
 In particular, we consider that, as well as covering industry practices and a provider's contractual conditions, a provider's internal processes may also be procedures that potentially provide a disincentive to switch providers.
 Such internal processes need not necessarily be in writing, as it is their effect that is relevant, rather than their form.
-In addition, we consider that behaviour of individual customer service agents that is inconsistent with a provider's written or established conditions or procedures could itself amount to a breach of Condition C1.8 in certain circumstances; for example, if it demonstrated a failure by the provider to have sufficient procedures in place to ensure agents are properly trained, or for monitoring their compliance with the internal procedures. - A10.16 We consider that to act as a "disincentive" a condition or procedure does not necessarily have to prevent a customer from terminating (although it may do so).
-A condition or procedure could cause unreasonable effort, hassle or undue difficulty when seeking to terminate a contract such that it acts as a disincentive for a customer even if that customer ultimately still completes a switch of provider. - A10.17 We recognise that some customers contacting providers about ending their services will have chosen to do so in order to have a conversation about any offers or options available to them and to take advantage of any discounts that the provider might provide as a result of those conversations.
-This can be beneficial to the customers concerned, and we are not seeking to prevent these conversations for those customers who wish to have them.
-However, we are also aware that other customers want to terminate their services without having these conversations and in those circumstances prolonged retention activity may act as a disincentive.
-Providers should consider the needs of these customers within their conditions and procedures to ensure that they do not act as a disincentive against changing provider.
+In addition, we consider that behaviour of individual customer service agents that is inconsistent with a provider's written or established conditions or procedures could itself amount to a breach of Condition C1.8 in certain circumstances; for example, if it demonstrated a failure by the provider to have sufficient procedures in place to ensure agents are properly trained, or for monitoring their compliance with the internal procedures. - A6.18 We consider that to act as a "disincentive" a condition or procedure does not necessarily have to prevent a customer from terminating (although it may do so).
+A condition or procedure could cause unreasonable effort, hassle or undue difficulty when seeking to terminate a contract such that it acts as a disincentive for a customer even if that customer ultimately still completes a switch of provider.